Rashomon Sets and Model Multiplicity in Federated Learning: Empirical Study

-As a baseline, we evaluate all scenarios in a centralized setting.
-After generating the Rashomon set candidates, we construct a centralized test set and use it to build the Rashomon sets and compute all predictive multiplicity metrics.
+As a baseline, we evaluate how the Rashomon sets and multiplicity metrics would have behaved in a centralized test setting.
+Concretely, after generating the Rashomon set candidates, we construct a centralized test set and use it to derive Rashomon sets based on the centralized measurements and compute all predictive multiplicity metrics thereof.

 To provide a valuable first comparison of all Rashomon set definitions, we assume a setting where clients trust the central server, and therefore, we report all score-based predictive multiplicity metrics as well as disagreement in the main paper without adding differential private noise.
-Results with added Differential Privacy are reported in Appendix~\ref{app:diffpriv}.
-Specifically, our goal here is to formalize the Rashomon set definition in FL and demonstrate that existing metrics can be adapted to this setting.
+The results for all experiments with added Differential Privacy are reported in Appendix~\ref{app:diffpriv}.
+Specifically, our goal here is to formalize the Rashomon set definitions in FL and demonstrate that existing metrics can be adapted to this setting.
 Differential Privacy would obscure the underlying results, thus not serving this theoretical objective.
-Furthermore, as the metric disagreement can only be evaluated in closed form for binary classifiers, we show results for this metric only for ACS Income and Dutch.
+Furthermore, as \textit{Disagreement} can only be evaluated in closed form for binary classifiers, we show results for this metric only for ACS Income and Dutch.